myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

    <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/mbed-import-tmp36-read-sensor-value-zoom.png" width="660" height="428" alt="tmp 36 read sensor value"><br/><br/></p>

-*TIP: To get more of a background on how Publishing sensor data to Cayenne works, you may wish to check out the [Manually sending / verifying data](#bring-your-own-thing-api-manually-sending-verifying-data) section which covers this topic in detail.*
+*TIP: To get more of a background on how Publishing sensor data to Cayenne works, you may wish to check out the [Manually Publishing / Subscribing](#bring-your-own-thing-api-manually-publishing-subscribing) section which covers this topic in detail.*

 #### Send Temperature reading to Cayenne